-Between managers who are not leaders, lack of progress or challenge, unpleasant co-workers, and job insecurity, it is easy to feel dissatisfied at work.
+Between managers who are not leaders, lack of progress or challenges, unpleasant co-workers, and job insecurity, it is easy to feel dissatisfied at work.

 The key is to recognize career discontentment, so you may take steps to remedy it as fast as possible.

 If you do not resolve your unhappiness at work, the lingering issues can manifest into something worse.
-Unhappiness can escalate to weight gain or loss, depression, anxiety and other health problems.
+Unhappiness can escalate to weight gain or loss, depression, anxiety, and other health problems.
 It can also spin off into your home/family life.
-You need to take action to resolve your unhappiness.
+Take action to resolve your unhappiness.
 Resolving your dissatisfaction could mean rejuvenating your education career or making a career transition within the academic sector or outside of the field of education.
 Take the time to self-reflect and evaluate your current job.

 8 Job Dissatisfaction Indicators

 1. Lack of motivation to get out of bed

 When the alarm clock goes off in the morning, do you spring out of bed, or do you hit the snooze button?
 If you hit “snooze,” how many times?
 Why don’t you want to get out of bed?
 Is it simply a lack of sleep, or perhaps feeling under the weather?
 Or is it because you dread facing another day of work?
 We all have our bad days, and each person is certainly entitled to them; however, if you are having “bad days” regularly, you need to examine the cause.